 XML should not be confused with a programming language.
-Programming language consists of specific rule and conventions that can be followed to create programs.
+Programming language consists of specific rules and conventions that can be followed to create programs.
 And these programs instruct the computer to perform the defined tasks.
 However, XML does not qualify to be a programming language as it does not perform any computations or algorithms.
-XML is generally stored in text files and processed by the software design for interpreting XML.
+It is generally stored in text files and processed by the software design for interpreting XML.

 How does XML make working so easy?

 Writing XML documents are easy as compared to other markup languages.
-There are no predefined rules to follow and authors can create their own tags and rules to serve their needs.
+There are no predefined rules to follow, and authors can create their own tags and rules to serve their needs.
 In this way, XML is very flexible in terms of developing the document.
-It can also be put in a backend of any web application to maintain the style sheets.
+It can also be put in the backend of any web application to maintain the style sheets.
 These style sheets can be updated by updating the XML documents.

 What can you do with XML?